Performance tips for EJ2 Angular Gantt control

 Virtualized scenario (25,000 tasks)

-The Angular Gantt component provides support for various adaptors (OData, ODataV4, WebAPI, URL, etc.) to facilitate server-side data operations and CRUD functionalities.
-By utilizing these adaptors along with the DataManager
+The Angular Gantt component supports various adaptors (OData, ODataV4, WebAPI, URL) for server-side data operations and CRUD functionalities.
+Using these adaptors with the DataManager component enables seamless remote data binding and action execution.

 <configuration>